mizuki-nana/coreVM/README.md

 ## Current State & Roadmap
 Since the inception of this project, which is the beginning of March 2014, a lot of milestones have been achieved and many components are near completion at this point.
-However, there are still lots of work ahead to be done before the initial working build is complete.
-In addition, many advanced features and optimizations are not to be implemented until a later time.
+However, there are still many new and exciting features to be designed and implemented ahead to greatly enhance the prowess and versatility of coreVM.

 Below is a table of all the past milestones and some of the goals defined in the roadmap in the near future, with their respective completion dates and ETAs: